HTTPArchive/almanac.httparchive.org/src/content/en/2021/pwa.md

 The first two event listeners in the chart belong to <a hreflang="en" href="https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle">lifecycle events</a>.
 Implementing these event listeners allows you to optionally perform additional tasks when these events run. `install` is triggered as soon as the worker executes, and it's only called once per service worker, allowing you to cache everything you need before the service worker takes control. `activate` fires once a new service worker can control clients and the old service worker is gone.
 This is a good time to do things such as clearing up old caches used by the previous service worker needed but that are no longer necessary.

 Both event listeners have a high adoption: 70.40% of mobile and 70.73% of desktop PWAs implement an `install` event listener and 63.00% of mobile and 64.85% of desktop listen to `activate`.
-This is expected as the tasks that can be performed inside these events are critical for performance and reliability (e.g. <a hreflang="en" href="https://developers.google.com/web/tools/workbox/modules/workbox-precaching">precaching</a>).
+This is expected as the tasks that can be performed inside these events are critical for performance and reliability (for example, <a hreflang="en" href="https://developers.google.com/web/tools/workbox/modules/workbox-precaching">precaching</a>).
 Reasons for not listening to lifecycle events include: using service workers only for notifications (without any caching strategy) or applying caching techniques only to requests made by the site while it is running, a  technique called <a hreflang="en" href="https://web.dev/runtime-caching-with-workbox/">runtime caching</a> which is frequently (but not exclusively) used in combination with precaching techniques.

 ##### Notification-related events

 As shown in [Figure 16.4](#fig-4) the next group of event listeners in popularity are `push`, `notificationclick` and `notificationclose`, which are related to <a hreflang="en" href="https://developers.google.com/web/fundamentals/push-notifications">Web Push Notifications</a>.
-The most widely adopted is `push`, which lets you listen for push events sent by the server and it is used by 43.88% of desktop and 45.44% of mobile sites with service workers.
+The most widely adopted is `push`, which lets you listen for push events sent by the server, and it is used by 43.88% of desktop and 45.44% of mobile sites with service workers.
 This demonstrates how popular web push notifications are in PWAs even when they are <a hreflang="en" href="https://caniuse.com/push-api">not yet available in all browsers</a>.

 ##### Background processing events

 The last group of events in [Figure 16.4](#fig-4) allow you to run certain tasks in service workers in the background, for example, to synchronize data or retry tasks when the connectivity fails. <a hreflang="en" href="https://developers.google.com/web/updates/2015/12/background-sync">Background Sync</a> (via `sync` event listener)  allows a web app to delegate a task to the service worker and automatically retry it if it fails or there's no connectivity (in which case the service worker waits for connectivity to be back to automatically retry). <a hreflang="en" href="https://web.dev/periodic-background-sync/">Periodic Background Sync</a> (via `periodicSync`) allows running tasks at periodic intervals in the service worker (for example, fetching and caching the top news every morning).
 Other APIs like <a hreflang="en" href="https://developers.google.com/web/updates/2018/12/background-fetch">Background Fetch</a>, don't show up in the chart, as their usage is still quite low.

 As seen, background sync techniques don't have wide adoption yet compared to the others.
-This is in part because use cases for background sync are less frequent and the APIs are not yet available across all browsers.
+This is in part because use cases for background sync are less frequent, and the APIs are not yet available across all browsers.
 [Periodic Background Sync](https://developer.mozilla.org/en-US/docs/Web/API/Web_Periodic_Background_Synchronization_API) also requires the PWA to be installed for it to be used, which makes it unavailable for sites that don't provide ["add to home screen"](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen) functionality.

 Despite that, there are some important reasons for using background sync in modern web apps: one of them being offline analytics (<a hreflang="en" href="https://developers.google.com/web/tools/workbox/modules/workbox-google-analytics">Workbox Analytics uses Background Sync for this</a>), or retrying failed queries due to lack of connectivity (as <a hreflang="en" href="https://web.dev/google-search-sw/">some search engines do</a>).

 <p class="note">Note: Unlike previous years, we have decided not to include the <code>fetch</code> and <code>message</code> events in this analysis, as those can also appear outside service workers, which could lead to a high number of false positives.
-So the above analysis is for service worker-specific events. <a hreflang="en" href="../2020/pwa#service-worker-events">According to 2020 data, <code>fetch</code> was used almost as much as <code>install</code>.</a></p>
+So, the above analysis is for service worker-specific events. <a hreflang="en" href="../2020/pwa#service-worker-events">According to 2020 data, <code>fetch</code> was used almost as much as <code>install</code>.</a></p>

 #### Other popular service worker features